 The Neuroscience Behind a Coaching Climate

 The human brain is a social organ.
-Psychological safety—the sense that it’s safe to speak up, admit mistakes, ask for help, and explore new ideas—is a biological prerequisite for growth.
+Psychological safety — the sense that it's safe to speak up, admit mistakes, ask for help, and explore new ideas — is a biological prerequisite for growth, not a nice-to-have cultural amenity.

-When the brain perceives a threat (whether it’s harsh feedback, unclear expectations, or fear of judgment), the amygdala activates, releasing cortisol and adrenaline.
-This narrows cognitive function, reducing creativity, empathy, and decision-making.
+When the brain perceives a threat (whether it's harsh feedback, unclear expectations, or fear of judgment), the amygdala activates, releasing cortisol and adrenaline.
+This narrows cognitive function, reducing creativity, empathy, and decision-making capacity.
 The brain shifts into survival mode.

 This is not abstract.
-It’s neurobiological.
-The quality of your coaching climate literally changes brain chemistry—and that changes behavior.
+It's neurobiological.
+The quality of your coaching climate literally changes brain chemistry — and that changes behavior across the entire organization.

 Why Most Coaching Fails Quietly